 If you have a good product Robert Cialdini also recommends to switch the wording of your copy to “you” and to start with “you”.

-Unresolved problem and unfinished activities hold our attention (and spur us to get back to them).
+Unresolved problem and unfinished activities keep holding our attention for quite a while (and spur us to get back to them).